manvigupta1987/Full-Stack-Apps/README.md

 - Configure local database and connect it to a web application
 - Create Model Schemas with columns and relationships (1:1, 1:n and N:N)
 - Use SQLAlchemy ORM with PostgreSQL to query, insert, edit & delete Data
-- Use WTForms to encapsulate input forms in seperate file & to allow for custom validations
+- Use WTForms to encapsulate input forms in separate file & to allow for custom validations
-- Use Boostrap as a simple to use Front End Libary and Ajax to fetch flask routes
+- Use Bootstrap as a simple to use Front End Library and Ajax to fetch flask routes
 - Create SQL-like Queries, but without any SQL syntax, only using SQLAlchemy ORM
-- How to clearly structurize a larger web application in different files & folders
+- How to clearly structure a larger web application in different files & folders

 [View Project](https://github.com/manvigupta1987/Full-Stack-Projects/tree/master/fyyur).